AP source: Gregorius, Phillies agree to $14M, 1-year deal - WHIZ News

-SAN DIEGO (AP) — Shortstop Didi Gregorius is reuniting with manager Joe Girardi in Philadelphia, agreeing with the Phillies on a $14 million, one-year contract, a person familiar with the deal told The Associated Press.
+SAN DIEGO (AP) — Free-agent shortstop Didi Gregorius is reuniting with manager Joe Girardi in Philadelphia, agreeing with the Phillies on a $14 million, one-year contract, a person familiar with the deal told The Associated Press.

 The person spoke on condition of anonymity Tuesday because the agreement, first reported by the New York Post, had not been announced.